nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 4. Adding a musician with invalid instrument
    1. Test case: `add n/Alexis Tan p/98766789 e/AlexisT@music.com i/violn`
         **Expected:** Error message saying instrument should be a valid instrument name and to use `tags` function for the list of valid instruments.
-The input is highlighted in red.

 5. Adding a musician with invalid genre
    1. Test case: `add n/Alexis Tan p/98766789 e/AlexisT@music.com g/gazz`
       **Expected:** Error message saying instrument should be a valid genre name and to use `tags` function for the list of valid genres.
-The input is highlighted in red.

 5. Adding a duplicate musician
-   1. Ensure that you have completed the first test (Adding a musician with only compulsory fields).
+   **Prerequisite:** Ensure that you have completed the first test (Adding a musician with only compulsory fields).
    1. Test case: `add n/Hans Leonhart p/98765432 e/hansl@music.com`
-      **Expected:** Error message saying that the musician already exists in your contact list
+      **Expected:** Error message saying that the musician already exists in the address book.

+### Edit a musician

+**Prerequisite:** Musician List should have at least 1 Musician

+1. Editing a musician with valid index
+   1. Test case: `edit 1 p/98765430 g/pop`
+   **Expected:** The phone number and genre of the first musician is updated to the input.
+2. Editing a musician with invalid index
+    1. Test case: `edit 0 p/98362430 g/jazz`
+       **Expected:** Error saying the musician index is invalid.
+3. Editing a musician with invalid tag
+    1. Test case: `edit 1 i/piana`
+       **Expected:** Error message saying instrument should be a valid genre name and to use `tags` function for the list of valid genres.
+4. Editing a musician to an existing musician
+    **Prerequisite:** Add an additional musician using `add n/Rolando Loom p/91919191 e/RolandoLoom@music.com`. you should have at least 2 musicians now.
+    1. Test case: `edit 1 n/Rolando Loom`
+       **Expected:** Error saying the musician already exists in the address book.
+    2. Test case: `edit 1 p/91919191`
+      **Expected:** Error saying the phone number or email already exists in the contact list.
+    3. Test case: `edit 1 e/RolandoLoom@music.com`
+      **Expected:** Error saying the phone number or email already exists in the contact list.

 ### Deleting a musician